More and more people around the world are moving towards spirituality. Why?

-Chanting of Mantras, listening to Gurbani, devotional or classical music, especially early morning is a blissful experience.
-Participation in activities like Satsang, Bhajans, discourses by religious leaders are helpful in utilizing your leisure in a meaningful manner.
-Cultivation of hobbies such as music, painting, photography, gardening, keeping pets are some good hobbies to keep you engaged, active and happy.
-Taking breaks from routine work, trekking, tours, and travel are other methods to rejuvenate you from ‘burnout’ phenomenon which is most common in modern living.
+Chanting Mantras, listening to Gurbani, devotional or classical music, especially early morning is a blissful experience.
+Participation in activities like Satsang, Bhajans, and discourses by religious leaders is helpful in utilizing your leisure in a meaningful manner.
+Cultivation of hobbies such as music, painting, photography, gardening, and keeping pets is some good hobbies to keep you engaged, active, and happy.
+Taking breaks from routine work, trekking, tours, and travel are other methods to rejuvenate you from the ‘burnout’ phenomenon which is most common in modern living.

 Vichaar (Thought): Sound mind in a sound body

 Spirituality can help you to cultivate a sound mind in a sound body.
 How can you possess good mental health?
 How can you feel free from worry and tension?
 Cultivate emotional control.

 Use the following tips to achieve good mental health:

 Vyavhaar – Practice makes perfect